Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 Are Hammer Curls or Bicep Curls Better?

-Both hammer curls and bicep curls are effective exercises for building muscle in the biceps.
-However, they target different muscles and have different benefits.
+Both hammer and bicep curls are effective exercises for building muscle in the biceps.
+However, they target different muscles and have other benefits.

 • Hammer curls target the biceps brachii and brachialis muscles.
-They’re a good option for people who are looking to build balanced arm size.
+They’re a good option for people looking to build balanced arm size.

 • Bicep curls target the biceps brachii muscle more specifically.
 They are a good choice for people who want to make their biceps bigger.